Overview of the All by All tables available on the All of Us Researcher Workbench

 The genetic ancestry categories correspond to definitions used within gnomAD, the Human Genome Diversity Project, and 1000 Genomes.
 Read about how All of Us computes genetic ancestry.

-All by All includes data from participants from six major ancestry groups: AFR (African), AMR (Admixed American), EAS (East Asian), EUR (European), MID (Middle Eastern), and SAS (South Asian) to understand the genetic basis of human traits and health conditions in diverse backgrounds.
+All by All includes data from participants from six major ancestry groups: AFR (African), AMR (Admixed American), EAS (East Asian), EUR (European), MID (Middle Eastern), and SAS (South Asian) to understand the genetic basis of human traits and health conditions in various backgrounds.

 Data Format

 The All by All data is available as 21 Hail Matrix Tables with the summary statistics of ACAF, exome, and gene-based association testing by individual ancestry or following meta-analysis (Figure 2).
-In addition, the results of association testing by phenotype are available as 36,936 individual Hail Tables (Figure 2).
+In addition, the results of association testing by phenotype are available as 45,474 individual Hail Tables (Figure 2).

 Figure 2 | Total number of association test results produced by All by All.